DJ-Dingo/pibooth-oled-display/README.rst

 Add new png States images in the same resolution ( or lower) to folders in this folder
 * Logo path = ``~/.config/pibooth/oled_display/states/``

+**When adding a new states images, it will automatic be used instead of the default images**

 There are 8 folders, and you need 11 png images with the static names "folder and resolution".
-Here is an examble on how you should name your states images ff you have an display with resolution 128 x 64 you should make images with the same resolution and static names as below, and put it in every folder under states.
+Here is an examble on how you should name your states images if you have an display with resolution 128 x 64.
+You should make images with the same resolution as you display and use static names as below, and put it in every folder under each states.

 | `states/capture/ <https://github.com/DJ-Dingo/pibooth-oled-display/tree/master/pibooth_oled_display/oled_display/states/capture>`_  ``capture_128x64.png``
 | `states/choose/ <https://github.com/DJ-Dingo/pibooth-oled-display/tree/master/pibooth_oled_display/oled_display/states/choose>`_ ``choose_128x128.png``